 - Click the drop-down menu to filter results by time (from 2014 to today), or by device (Mobile, Tablet, Desktop, or Unknown).

-- Drill down the data by product to see how well a specific item is selling or if a recent change affected conversion for the product.
+- Search by product to see how well a specific item is selling or if a recent change affected conversion for the product.
 As a best practice, keep track of when you make changes to see how your data responds.